-- 24. (1) The subdivision or consolidation of land does not require the approval of the Municipality in the following cases: - (a) a subdivision or consolidation that arises from the implementation of a court ruling; - (b) a subdivision or consolidation that arises from an expropriation; - (c) a minor amendment to the common boundary between two or more land units if the resulting change in area of any of the land units does not exceed 10 per cent; - (d) the consolidation of a closed public place with an abutting erf; - (e) the construction or alteration of a public or proclaimed street; - (f) the registration of a servitude or lease agreement for- - the provision or installation of water pipelines, electricity transmission lines, sewer pipelines, storm water pipes and canals, gas pipelines or oil and petroleum product pipelines by or on behalf of an organ of state or service provider; - (ii) the provision or installation of telecommunication lines by or on behalf of a licensed telecommunications operator; - (iii) the imposition of height restrictions; or - (iv) the granting of a right of habitation, private right of way or usufruct; - (g) the exclusive utilisation of land for agricultural purposes if the utilisation- - (i) requires approval in terms of legislation regulating the subdivision of agricultural land; and - (ii) does not lead to urban expansion. - (2) An owner of land or his or her agent must obtain a certificate from the Municipality that certifies in writing that the subdivision or consolidation is exempted from the application of section 15, and sections 20 to 23 in the case of a subdivision, or sections 15, 31 and 32 in the case of a consolidation. - (3) The Municipality must indicate on the subdivision plan, or on the diagram in respect of the consolidation, that the subdivision or consolidation is exempted from the application of the sections referred to in subsection (2).
+- 24. (1) The subdivision or consolidation of land does not require the approval of the Municipality in the following cases: - (a) a subdivision or consolidation that arises from the implementation of a court ruling;

+- (b) a subdivision or consolidation that arises from an expropriation; - (c) a minor amendment to the common boundary between two or more land units if the resulting change in area of any of the land units does not exceed 10 per cent; - (d) the consolidation of a closed public place with an abutting erf; - (e) the construction or alteration of a public or proclaimed street; - (f) the registration of a servitude or lease agreement, for- - the provision or installation of water pipelines, electricity transmission lines, sewer pipelines, storm water pipes and canals, gas pipelines or oil and petroleum product pipelines by or on behalf of an organ of state or service provider; - the provision or installation of telecommunication lines by or on behalf of a licensed telecommunications operator; - (iii) the imposition of height restrictions; - (iv) the granting of a right of habitation, private right of way or usufruct; or - (v) the provision of a borehole or water pipelines other than water pipelines on behalf of an organ of state or service provider; - (g) the exclusive utilisation of land for agricultural purposes if the utilisation- - (i) in the case of a subdivision, requires approval in terms of legislation regulating the subdivision of agricultural land; and - (ii) does not lead to urban expansion; or - (h) the establishment of a development scheme as defined in section 1(1) of the Sectional Titles Act, 1986 (Act 95 of 1986). - (2) An owner or his or her agent must obtain a certificate from the Municipality that certifies in writing that the subdivision or consolidation is exempted from the application of section 15, and sections 20 to 23 in the case of a subdivision or sections 15, 31 and 32 in the case of a consolidation. - (3) The Municipality must indicate on the subdivision plan, or on the diagram in respect of the consolidation, that the subdivision or consolidation is exempted from the application of the sections referred to in subsection (2). - (4) Subsections (2) and (3) do not apply in respect of a subdivision or consolidation contemplated in subsection (1)(a), (b) or (h).

-Ownership of public places and land for engineering services and social facilities
+Ownership of public places and land for municipal service infrastructure and amenities

-- 25. (1) The ownership of land that is earmarked for a public place as shown on an approved subdivision plan vest in the Municipality upon confirmation of the subdivision or a part thereof. - (2) The Municipality may in terms of conditions imposed in terms of section 66 determine that land designated for the provision of municipal service infrastructure and amenities on an approved subdivision plan be transferred to the Municipality upon confirmation of the subdivision or a part thereof.
+- 25. (1) The ownership of land that is earmarked for a public place as shown on an approved subdivision plan vests in the Municipality upon confirmation of the subdivision or a part thereof. - (2) The Municipality may in terms of conditions imposed in terms of section 66 determine that land designated for the provision of municipal service infrastructure and amenities on an approved subdivision plan be transferred to the Municipality upon confirmation of the subdivision or a part thereof.